zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ```

 <!-- One thing to notice here is that we have changed the parameter type to <i>any</i>, if it would be string, the <i>includes</i> check would not compile.
 The change makes sense also if you think about the reusability of the function, by allowing <i>any</i> as a parameter, we can use the function with confidence knowing that whatever we might feed to it, the function answers always to the question of whether the variable is a valid weather or not.  -->
 One thing to notice here is that we have changed the parameter type to <i>any</i>.
 If it would be string, the <i>includes</i> check would not compile.
 This makes sense also if you consider the reusability of the function.
-Allowing <i>any</i> as a parameter, the function can be used with confidence knowing that whatever we might feed to it, the function always tells us whether the variable is a valid weather or not.
+Allowing <i>any</i> as a parameter, the function can be used with confidence knowing that whatever we might feed to it, the function always tells us whether the variable is valid weather or not.

 The function <i>parseWeather</i> can be simplified a bit